the Coach's Choice

 types of drag racing, including blown alcohol, Pro Stock, Comp Eliminator, sport

 compacts and Super Stock.
-Bill Miller Engineering Forged Aluminum Pistons have
+Bill Miller Engineering Forged Aluminum Pistons have a

 The father-and-son team of Troy Coughlin and Troy Coughlin Jr. race two